3p3r/cdk-web/docs/async.md

 }
 ```

-keep these points in mind:
+you may use `Compose` to perform **immutable** async actions on constructs. keep these points in mind:

 - > **`Compose` calls are made after `synth()` is called and the entire app has finished synthesizing**
 - > **you MUST NOT alter or create new constructs in `Compose` (tree stays unchanged)**